The original source of the quote is uncertain, but the words have stayed with me since I first heard them in seminary many years ago.

 The entire beach exploded in applause.

 Two of the rescuees were taken to the hospital.
-One was treated for a panic attack and released.
+Both recovered.

 “This showed me that there are good people in the world,” Roberta Ursrey told the Post.